Sunday, 27 April 2014

 Rather a pity, actually, as the essence of Buddhism is, in many ways, compassion, which is akin to the Christian essence of unconditional love …

-As of the time this definition was written, I’ve touched on this idea in the following posts:
+As of the time the original description was written, I’d touched on this idea in the following posts:

 Fear